openmpf/openmpf.github.io/docs/docs/Quality-Selection-Guide.md

 to choose something other than the first detection in the track, you can use the `EXEMPLAR_POLICY` property to control that.
 The allowed values for this property are:

-- `FIRST`, which selects the first detection in each track as the exemplar
+- `FIRST`: which selects the first detection in each track as the exemplar
-- `MIDDLE`, which chooses the detection closest to the middle of the track
+- `MIDDLE`: which chooses the detection closest to the middle of the track
-- `LAST`, which chooses the last detection in the track
+- `LAST`: which chooses the last detection in the track
-- `QUALITY`, which uses the `QUALITY_SELECTION_PROPERTY` to choose the exemplar.
+- `QUALITY`: which uses the `QUALITY_SELECTION_PROPERTY` to choose the exemplar.
 This is the default.

 `QUALITY_SELECTION_THRESHOLD` is a numerical value used for filtering out low quality detections and tracks.
 All